Mimis Plessas: Life and career

-Plessas combined the traditions of entehno and laïkó with considerable success, notably making it his own style.
+Plessas combined the traditions of entekhno and laïkó with considerable success, notably making it his own style.
 His composition work O Dromos in 1969 (The Street) still remains the work with the most sales in the history of the Greek discography.

 In 2001 he was honored with the Gold Cross of the Order of the Phoenix.

+Mimis Plessas died on 5 October 2024, one week before his 100th birthday.